Erika Brady: Career

-Brady studied at Harvard University, University of California, Los Angeles, and Indiana University.
+Brady studied at Harvard University, University of California, Los Angeles, and Indiana University Bloomington.
 She taught anthropology at Western Kentucky University beginning in 1989 and, as of 2022, has retired from teaching.
 Brady was the editor of Southern Folklore, a journal published by the University Press of Kentucky, from 1992 though 2000.
 She was the president of the Kentucky Folklore Society Fellows in 2015.

 She worked for the Library of Congress helping preserve and make available its collection of wax cylinder recordings.
 Her work at the Library of Congress helped transfer audio tracks from wax cylinders onto tapes that could be preserved for future listeners, including songs from Native Americans and French folk songs sung in Missouri.

-Her book, A Spiral Way: How the Phonograph Changed Ethnography, was about the impact of phonograph technology on ethnography and another about alternative medicine methodologies.
+Her book, A Spiral Way: How the Phonograph Changed Ethnography, was about the impact of phonograph technology on ethnography.
+She also wrote a book about alternative medicine methodologies.
 She has also written about healing in Healing Logics: Culture and Medicine in Modern Health Belief Systems which was reviewed by the Western States Folklore Society.